cydessole/Make-Money-ML-Project/Week 02/README.md

 # Contents
 - Jupyter Notebook
-- HTML version of the Notebook
 - Images for the different visualizations

+# Instructions
+To use the hyperlinks of the notebook, you have to download it !